The Double Refuge 🎲 Almost Existential

 What does it mean here that existence precedes essence?
 This means that man exists to begin with, that he then encounters himself, that he moves into the world, and that he defines himself afterwards. (trans.
 RYC)

 Existentialists believe that physical existence is all we’ve got, both on the small scale (the body) and on the large scale (the body politic and the universe).
 They believe there’s no essence guiding us — neither a personal spiritual essence (a soul), nor a cosmic omnipotent essence (a God).
 Despite the alienation, angst, and anomie (modernism's triple A) that this rudderless state of things induces, existentialists believe that we're still free to choose our own paths, to create our our meaning.

-While this freedom may be daunting — Sartre says that we're condemned to freedom (Being and Nothingness, 1943) — it's still better than being one of God's chosen or elect, who is described by Sartre as a man pinned against the wall by the finger of God (Le Diable et le Bon Dieu / The Devil and the Good Lord, 1951).
+While this freedom may be daunting — Sartre says that we're condemned to freedom (Being and Nothingness, 1943) — Sartre believes that it's still better than being one of God's chosen or elect, who he says is a man pinned against the wall by the finger of God (Le Diable et le Bon Dieu / The Devil and the Good Lord, 1951).
 In his 1943 play Les Mouches (The Flies), Sartre writes that the painful secret of the Gods and kings is that men are free; / Le secret douloureux des Dieux et des rois: c'est que les hommes sont libres.
-This freedom comes at a high price, however, in terms of feeling that one's life is intrinsically meaningful.
-For Sartre, it simply isn't.
+This freedom comes at a high price, however: we forego the comforting belief that our lives are intrinsically meaningful.
+For Sartre, they simply aren't.
+Our lives are only what we make of them.

 🎲